 Iroko (African teak)

-We also call iroko as African teak because it is extremely similar to teak on a cellular level and in its characteristics.
+Iroko can be difficult to source sustainably (IUCN Red List).
+Also called African teak because it is extremely similar to teak on a cellular level and in its characteristics.
 It is a native of the Ivory Coast, and the growth rate is extremely slow.

 Iroko produces a high level of natural oil like traditional teak, making it resistant to pests, mold, fungus, and moisture.
 It also shares the good looks of traditional teak, so you can use it to make robust, attractive garden benches.